Configuring app deployments

 to environment variables and service bindings are not reverted.

-Continue a Canary Deployment
+Continue a canary deployment

 To finish a canary deployment after the deployment has paused and the canary instance has been validated: